jacksmith15/poetry-workspace-plugin/README.md

 # Run a command in specified workspaces:
 poetry workspace run --targets=my-library,my-existing-library -- command

-# List dependees of a particular workspace (from among the list of workspaces)
+# List dependees of a particular workspace (from among the list of workspaces).
+The output of this can be passed to `poetry workspace run` to test affected workspaces.
 poetry workspace dependees my-library

 # Unlink a workspace from the current project